ahal/hunting-the-shmoo/content/blog/jujutsu-mercurial-haven.md

 Like Mercurial, Jujutsu has really nice history editing capabilities.
 There's some things that are nicer, but also a few features missing.
-Most notably on the missing front, are an equivalent to `hg histedit` (or `git rebase -i`) and `hg absorb`.
+Most notably on the missing front, are an equivalent to `hg histedit` (or `git rebase -i`) ~and `hg absorb`~.
 I think these just haven't been implemented yet, and I suspect they'll make their way into the feature set eventually.

+*Edit: `jj absorb` was implemented just days after this writing and is available as of Jujutsu 0.24.0.
+It also seems to be an improvement on Mercurial's implementation.*

 I wouldn't say that Jujutsu's history editing is much better than Mercurial's, the latter's is already very very good.
 But there are a few things I appreciate